Oil

 Butler explains that an increase in spare capacity combined with declining demand and expanding output are responsible for the drop in prices, and that this could go further.

-However, he continues by arguing that none of the above resolve the longterm challenges facing energy policy makers.
+However, he continues by arguing that none of the above resolve the longterm challenges facing energy policymakers.

 “The world is still dependent on hydrocarbons for more than 80 per cent of daily energy needs,” he argues.
 “A year of rising prices has only served to shift demand to coal.
 As a result, carbon emissions continue to rise.
 The dependence of the world’s consumers on Saudi Arabia, Russia and a few other producers remains high.”